longitachi/ZLPhotoBrowser/README.md

     Add some customize color properties.
     Add long press callback in ZLImagePreviewController.
     Add property to allow user to do something before select photo result callback.
-● 4.2.5
-  Fix:
-    Fix the bug of failing to archive with Xcode 13.3.
 ...
 ```